-Something I also found very interesting in this movie and in other films is this style of dropping hints into the mechanism of Hollywood, how things in the film world are truly all just a form of capitalistic, transactional sales tactics to grab an audiences attention and convert that to profit.
+Something I found very interesting in this movie and in other films is this style of dropping insights into the mechanism of Hollywood, how things in the film world are truly all just a form of capitalistic, transactional sales tactics to grab an audiences attention and convert that to profit.
 This sort of vail opening transparency we haven't seen or heard much of before in films till now.

 There are moments that made the film feel like a magic trick all while touching on very serious topics.

 We all enter the dream like space with major confusion (the characters within and the audience watching) and then it snaps out of this space with the use of the expected diegetic sound (busy bar + music being played at the bar).

 Other moments would be when Detroit would show off her earrings, which were always very heavy political, body positive statements.